 Many visitors say that this palace delivers the spirit of the 18th century to the fullest extent.
 Wether it’s true or not – up to you to decide!
 We highly recommend not to neglect this museum and find time to visit it!

 Like other grand palaces in St. Petersburg the Pavlovsk Palace has a long and interesting story behind.
 Today the palace functions as a museum and our tour guides would be happy to introduce its history to you.
-A lot of historical events and many restorations took place in the palace but today you can see its original glory.
+It is really a very enjoyable tour to explore the Pavlovsk Palace interior.
+A lot of historical events and many restorations took place in the palace.
+Today you can see its original glory.
 It’s hard to believe that by 1944 it was really badly ruined – the palace was under the Nazi occupation during the World War II.
 Many of the valuable museum exhibits were stolen or simply broken down, the palace was burnt, and the park was destroyed.
-Thanks to the titanic efforts of the museum staff and professional restorers the Pavlovsk Palace literally rose up from the ashes and today keeps impressing its visitors.
+Thanks to the titanic efforts of the museum staff and professional restorers the Pavlovsk Palace and Park literally rose up from the ashes and today keeps impressing its visitors.

 If you are interested in taking a tour to the Pavlovsk Palace feel free to contact Hello Russia Tours!